CSU’s mask requirement will end Thursday

 The Pandemic Preparedness Team at Colorado State University announced Wednesday morning that masks will no longer be required indoors on campus starting tomorrow, March 3.

-“As President McConnell affirmed, CSU has been following National Centers for Disease Control guidelines for high-transmission areas for all our campuses in Larimer County with the intention — approved by the Chancellor — of lifting the mask mandate when local transmission rates fall into the moderate range,” the announcement said.
+“As President (Joyce) McConnell affirmed, CSU has been following national Centers for Disease Control (and Prevention) guidelines for high-transmission areas for all our campuses in Larimer County with the intention — approved by the (CSU System) Chancellor — of lifting the mask mandate when local transmission rates fall into the moderate range,” the announcement said.

+“Larimer County’s COVID-19 Dashboard currently reports, per 100,000 people in the last seven days: 102.2 new COVID-19 cases, 8.4 new hospital admissions and a seven-day average of staffed inpatient beds occupied by COVID-19 patients at 5.7%.”

 The PPT said masks will now be a “personal choice.”
 Masks are still required, however, in the Health and Medical Center, on the Around the Horn bus shuttle (per a federal mandate) and in the James L. Voss Veterinary Teaching Hospital.